HillsMakan/sydneyhillsmakan/src/content/partner/zumba_with_sujita.md

   - wellness
 region: nsw
 discount_pct: 16
-discount_text: Show your HMG International member card and get $100 for the 10 class pass OR $12 for walk-in (after discount)
+discount_text: ""
 ---
 Come along and zumba your way into happiness !

 Classes held every Monday evenings at North Kellyville Public School hall.
-For casual walk in, it’s $15 per class and there’s also a 10 class pass for $120.
-Show your HMG International member card and receive
+For casual walk in, it’s $15 per class and there’s also a 10 classes pass for $120.

-As for the offer:

-What do you think about $100 for the 10 class pass and $12 for walk in?
+Offer, show your HMG International member card and receive $12 per class or $100 for 10 classes.

 **Name :** Sujita